creativesoftwarefdn/weaviate-semantic-schemas/README.md

 		"properties": [{
 			"name": "owner",
-			"@dataType": ["Person"], // if a cross-reference it has a capital (= Class) otherwise it is a value* "description": "URL of the item."
+			"@dataType": ["Person"], // if a cross-reference it has a capital (= Class) otherwise it is a value* "description": "Owner of the thing."
 		}]
 	}]
 }